|

 Obersee on at least two occasions, for photo opportunities.
 The views

-identifiable today, although the lake level is now a few feet
+identifiable today, although the lake level is now somewhat different

 Cigaretten-Bilderdienst Altona-Bahrenfeld, "Kampf um's Dritte Reich"